NethServer/ns8-core/docs/faq.md

 ### Can I migrate from NethServer 7 to NethServer 8?

-Yes.
 Migrating to the next major release is a primary goal, as always has been.
 The migration procedure is still not ready but developers will work hard to make it *safe* and *painless*.

 ### How can I install NethServer 8?